GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/Eventarc/README.md

 * **Service Account:** With IAM permissions to manage GCS buckets, Pub/Sub topics, Eventarc triggers, and Cloud Workflows.
 * **Cloud Workflow:** The workflow you want to trigger.

+**Why Getters and the Context API are Used**

+This configuration utilizes KCC's `GetterConfiguration` and `Context` API to improve resource management and streamline deployments.

+* **Getters (`GetterConfiguration`)**

+    Getters allow the composition to extract values from resources within the cluster.
+In this case, they ensure that the `StorageNotification` resource is created only after the GCS bucket and Pub/Sub topic are fully available, preventing dependency errors.

+* **Context API (`Context`)**

+    The Context API provides a way to define contextual information, such as the project ID, that can be accessed by the composition.
+This avoids redundant specification of the project ID for each resource and promotes centralized configuration management.

 **Deployment Steps**

 1. **Apply `sa.yaml`:** Creates the service account and grants it necessary permissions.